geochap/faqtiv-agent-toolkit/README.md

 ### Getting started

-Start by adding some functions and libs to your project, functions will be provided to the LLM to use for code generation while libs are private dependencies that your functions may use but the LLM won't.
+Start by adding some functions and libs to your project.
+Functions will be provided to the LLM to use for code generation while libs are private dependencies that your functions may use but the LLM won't use directly.
+Be verbose in your function and argumaent naming and supply code docs as necessary to make clear to the LLM what the function does.

 Note that the function code should not include library imports or requires, for that you can use the `add-module` command which will inject the dependencies for you.